SteveJustin1963/tec-8x8x8/README.md

 an example of the kitfor sale online https://www.banggood.com/Geekcreit-8x8x8-LED-Cube-3D-Light-Square-Blue-LED-Flash-Electronic-DIY-Kit-p-1055438.html

-id like to exploit the undocumented out(c) command to drive the lates with. it goes like this;
+id like to exploit the undocumented out(c) command to drive the latches with. it goes like this;

 ```